dougeby/IntuneDocs/intune/app-sdk-ios.md

 ```

 This method must be called before the user account’s Azure AD tokens are deleted.
-The SDK needs the user account’s AAD token(s) to make specific requests to the Intune service on behalf of the user.
+The SDK needs the user account’s AAD token(s) to make specific requests to the Intune MAM service on behalf of the user.

 If the app will delete the user’s corporate data on its own, the `doWipe` flag can be set to false.
 Otherwise, the app can have the SDK initiate a selective wipe.
 This will result in a call to the app's selective wipe delegate.